BioRDM/COVID-Wastewater-Scotland/src/data_transformations/README.md

 ```
 SUMY ...
 $ first_comand_or_script ../../data/org_sepa_data/2022_02_14-RNA_Monitoring_Project.csv
-$ followign_commands
+$ next_commands
 ```

 3. Secondary data
-We generate the set of files than
+We generate the set of files that:
 - joins the sites information with virus level data
 - reorganize data tables into timeseries format
 - converts into weekly data

+It assumes that the first two operations were successfull and the required input files are in the `out` folder.
 ```
 CALL ....
 ```